-Where the school is over-subscribed for any year group, applications for entry in 2022/23 will be ranked in the following order:
+Where the school is over-subscribed for any year group, applications for entry in 2023/24 will be ranked in the following order:

 - 1. Looked after and previously looked after children (see Note 1) - 2.
 Exceptional social/medical need (see Note 2) - 3.
 Siblings (See Note 3) - 4.
 Children for whom the school is the nearest to their home address (see Notes 4 & 5) - 5.
+Home to school distance - 6.
 Any other children (see Note 5)

-If within any category there are more children than places available, any remaining places will be offered to children who meet that criterion on the basis of proximity of the child's home address to the school.
+If within any category there are more children than places available, a waiting list will be used. (any remaining places will be offered to children who meet that criterion on the basis of proximity of the child's home address to the school.
 The distance will be measured in a straight line from the address point of the child's home address, as set by Ordnance Survey to the nearest official school gate for pupils to use.
-This is calculated using Surrey admissions team's Geographical Information System.
+This is calculated using Surrey admissions team's Geographical Information System).